-Large backlight display: Regardless of how consistent or accurate a scale is, it’s useless if you can’t read the numbers on the display.
-Thankfully, all of the scales we tested had great displays with easy to see numbers.
+Large backlight display: Regardless of how precise a bathroom scale is, it’s useless if you can’t read the numbers on the display.
+Thankfully, all of the scales we tested had great backlit displays with easy to see numbers.

-Design: While design shouldn’t be the primary determinant you use when buying a scale, you’re more likely to use it if it looks and feels good.
+Design: While design shouldn’t be the primary determinant you use when shopping, you’re more likely to use it if it looks and feels good.
 You should consider attributes like the feet of the scale, dimensions and weight.

-Batteries: Most of us are familiar with alkaline AAA batteries, but some scales use the lithium CR2032 batteries-, which are flat and disc-like.
+Batteries: Most of us are familiar with alkaline AAAs, but some scales use the lithium CR2032, which are flat and disc-like.
 Here are some graphs from Energizer that display the performance difference.
-AAA batteries seem to work better and more safely in the long run.
+AAAs seem to work better and more safely in the long run.

-Standard Scale: Your everyday (old-school) non-smart bathroom scale can measure only one thing a: weight.
+Standard scale: Your everyday (old-school) non-smart digital bathroom scale can measure only one thing a: weight.
 If you want to get technical, then check out the difference between mass and weight.
-Usually you can switch between measuring your weight in pounds, kilograms or stones.
+Usually you can switch between pounds, kilograms or stones.

 You may be wondering why we didn’t choose to include any spring-loaded mechanical scales.
-The answer is simple: mechanical scales that perform well cost about as much as a smart scale but only give you the function of a standard scale.
+The answer is simple: mechanical ones that perform well cost about as much as a smart alternative but only give you the function of a standard scale.

-Smart Scale: Smart scales measure weight, but come loaded with an abundance of other features too.
-These measurements can include body fat, BMI, muscle percentage, water percentage, bone mass, BMR and protein percentage.
+Smart scale: These measure weight, but come loaded with an abundance of other features too.
+These can include body fat, BMI, muscle percentage, water %, bone mass, BMR and protein %.

 How we tested

 We did a lot of weighing (over 250 times in total).
 We weighed humans and weights.
-Both consistency and accuracy were taken into account with each weigh-in.
 Before we get started, however, let’s briefly differentiate between ‘consistency’ and ‘accuracy’.
 A scale will be dubbed as consistent if it produces the same result again and again.
-An accurate scale is one whose measurement is very close to the actual weight.
+An accurate scale is one whose readings are very close to the actual weight.

 We went to our (newly-made) friends over at ICC Instrument Company to use the weights they use to calibrate industrial scales.
-The weights were 50.0 lb each, which made it at least a bit easier to spread out the weigh-ins into groups of 100.0 lb, 150.0 lb and 200.0 lb .
-We made sure the ground was perfectly level all around and then weighed each of these chosen weights three times.
+These weights were 50.0 lb each, which made it at least a bit easier to spread out the weigh-ins into groups of 100.0 lb, 150.0 pounds and 200.0 pounds.
+We made sure the ground was perfectly level all around and then placed each of the weights on three times.
 When we did this, we found one scale to be perfectly accurate: the Etekcity – EB4074C).

-Then, to test consistency even further we weighed one subject ten times on each of the scales.
-We used the Etekcity as our baseline for comparing the accuracy of the other scales as it was deemed perfectly accurate and consistent from the previous test.
-After gathering the data we gave the appropriate rankings to each scale for the below categories, then we averaged the scores and combined them to get an overall ranking of consistency and accuracy.
+Then, to compare consistency even further we weighed one subject ten times on each of the scales.
+We used the Etekcity as our baseline for comparing the reading accuracy of the other bathroom scales as it was deemed perfectly accurate and consistent from the previous test.
+After gathering the data we gave the appropriate rankings to each scale for the below categories, then we averaged the scores and combined them to get overall rankings.